bdelacretaz/sling-nosql-frontend/README.md

 # sling-nosql-frontend

+Supporting code for my Snowcamp 2016 talk, http://sched.co/5nB9

-Demo using Apache Sling as a front-end for NoSQL databases running in Docker, with dynamic DB discovery
+This is a demo using Apache Sling as a front-end for NoSQL databases running in Docker, with dynamic DB discovery.

-TODO don't forget to credit Robert Munteanu!!

-TODO check that all Maven artifacts are available, and warn about SNAPSHOTs

-## Prerequisites
-Docker and docker-compose - use our .yml to check

-redis-cli?

-httpie? (only in the dbwatch container?)
+I need to complete these instructions to allow you to run this demo and find your way around it - feel free to bug me if I don't.

+For now, you need to build the Sling modules with `mvn clean install` in the `slingbuild` folder, and also build the `Dockerfile` found there as explained in its comments.

+Then, follow the [cheatsheet](cheatsheet.md) to run the demo.